Ramperumaull/ATaRVa/README.md

                         number of threads. [default: 1] --haplotag <STR>      use haplotagged information for phasing. eg: [HP]. [default: None] --decompose           write the motif-decomposed sequence to the vcf. [default: False] --amplicon            genotype mode for targeted-sequenced samples.
                         In this mode, the default values for `max-reads` and `flank` values are 1000 and 20 respectively [default: False]
-  --somatic             genotype mode for capturing mosaicism in samples.
-In this mode, default `max-reads` and `flank` values are same as amplicon mode. [default: False]
-  -log, --debug_mode    write the debug messages to log file. [default: False] -v, --version         show program's version number and exit
+  --read-wise           Read-wise genotyping mode for BED file with dense regions. [default: False] --loci-wise           Loci-wise genotyping mode instead of Read-wise for BED file with sparse regions. [default: False] -log, --debug_mode    write the debug messages to log file. [default: False] -v, --version         show program's version number and exit
 ```